Rush1379/Mobile-Sales-Dashboard/README.md

 - Yearly Performance Charts
 - Performance Trends and Deviations

+DAX:-
 - DAX (Data Analysis Expressions) was used throughout your Power BI dashboard to calculate KPIs, analyze time-based trends, and build interactive visuals.
 - Used DAX to calculate Total Sales, Total Quantity, Average Price, Total MTD and many.

+DATA MODELING:-
+- Used Data modeling for structuring data tables and to build relationships to enable efficient calculations, filtering, and visual interactions.
+- Data modeling played a key foundational role in how everything connects and works behind the scenes.

 Payment Methods Used:-